juju/jenkins-github-lander/README.rst

 Configuration
 --------------

-Update the ini file used to launch the web service with the following configuration keys.
+Update the INI file used to launch the web service with the following configuration keys.